up42/docs/source/up42-blocks/tiling.rst

 Output format
 -------------
 Output and input format are identical.
+All metadata elements provided by the input dataset as properties are propagated to the output tiles.

 Capabilities
 ------------